pinterest/querybook/CONTRIBUTING.md

 Start by reading the developer starter guide [this guide](docs/developer_guide/developer_setup.md) to setup DataHub/ If you're having trouble using this project, please check the [developer guides](docs/developer_guide/) and searching for solutions in the existing open and closed issues.

+You can also reach out to us at datahub@pinterest.com or on our [Slack](https://join.slack.com/t/datahubchat/shared_invite/zt-dpr988af-9VwGkjcmPhqTmRoA2Tm3gg).

 ## Security